yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

     ****
     *****
     ```
-5.  **Print odd numbers between 1 and 20**: Write a `for` loop to print all odd numbers between 1 and 20.
+6.  **Print odd numbers between 1 and 20**: Write a `for` loop to print all odd numbers between 1 and 20.
-6.  **Count vowels in a string**: Use a `for` loop to count the number of vowels in the string "Hello, World!".
+7.  **Count vowels in a string**: Use a `for` loop to count the number of vowels in the string "Hello, World!".

 **Advanced Exercises**

-17. **Print the multiplication table for 7**: Write a `for` loop to print the multiplication table for the number 7.
 18. **Generate a list of even numbers**: Use a `for` loop to generate a list of even numbers between 1 and 20.
 22. **Print numbers divisible by 3 and 5 between 1 and 50**: Use a `for` loop to print all numbers between 1 and 50 that are divisible by both 3 and 5.
-23. **Generate a list of the first 10 square numbers**: Write a `for` loop to create a list of the first 10 square numbers.
-24. **Print a right-angle triangle of numbers**: Use nested `for` loops to print the following pattern:
+23. **Print a right-angle triangle of numbers**: Use nested `for` loops to print the following pattern:
     ```
     1
     12